vibhanshu2001/ml_diabetes_prediction/README.md

 ## Libraries Used
 The following libraries were used in this project:

-pandas: for data manipulation and analysis
+pandas: for data manipulation and analysis <br/>
-numpy: for numerical computation sklearn.preprocessing: for data preprocessing sklearn.model_selection: for splitting the dataset into training and testing sets sklearn.svm: for building a Support Vector Machine (SVM) classifier sklearn.metrics: for evaluating the performance of the classifier
+numpy: for numerical computation<br/>
+sklearn.preprocessing: for data preprocessing<br/>
+sklearn.model_selection: for splitting the dataset into training and testing sets<br/>
+sklearn.svm: for building a Support Vector Machine (SVM) classifier<br/>
+sklearn.metrics: for evaluating the performance of the classifier<br/>